Designing the subscription page

-After months of thinking about “killer features”, I arrived at the realization that there were still a few launch prerequisites I hadn’t finished, or even started.
+After months of thinking about “killer features” for Cushion, I arrived at the realization that there were still a few launch prerequisites I hadn’t finished, or even started.
 Here I was, thinking up feature after feature, expecting to launch soon, but I still didn’t have a subscription system in place, a way of downloading your data, or the ability to delete your account.

 The paid beta runs on Stripe Checkout, using a one-time charge per user, which buys me exactly six months starting from the first user.
 Based on my past experience, I knew that time would dwindle and the expiration date would creep up faster than I would anticipate.
 I had to drop everything and focus on subscriptions.

 Since early on, I had a good idea of the direction I wanted to take with subscriptions.
 Instead of your typical 3-tier “solo, team, company”, I wanted to focus on the individual.
 I know I’m nowhere near even thinking about teams and beyond, so why even include them from the start?
 I do have a few small teams using the beta, and that works out really well with a single account holder, as long as they don’t need to do things like assign people to projects.
 For now, I’ll keep it simple.